ohdearaugustin/pritunl-ansible/README.md

 * **Jonas Reindl** - *Initial work* - [ohdearaugustin](https://github.com/ohdearaugustin)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ohdearaugustin/pritunl-ansible/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BALA License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* [Ignacio Sanchez Gines] (https://github.com/drhelius) wrote the [travis-ansible-demo] (https://github.com/drhelius/travis-ansible-demo) for the roles with ansible